yaniker/ClothingRecommendationApp/README.md

 # Clothing Recommendation App

-This app was developed for a specific user/client as demo and is a work in progress based on the user/client feedback.
+This app was developed for a specific user/client as demo and is a work in progress based on the user feedback.

 ## Overview